openstreams/wflow/doc/index.rst

 OpenStreams project (http://www.openstreams.nl).
 Wflow consists of a set of python programs that can be run on the command line and perform hydrological simulations.
-The models are based on the PCRaster python framework.
+The models are based on the PCRaster python framework (www.pcraster.eu).
 In wflow this framework is extended (the ``wf_DynamicFramework`` class) so that models build using the framework can be controlled using the API.
-Links to OpenMI (www.openmi.org), BMI and OpenDA (www.openda.org) are being tested.
+Links to BMI and OpenDA (www.openda.org) have been established.
+All code is available at github (https://github.com/openstreams/wflow/) and distributed under the GPL version 3.0.

 The  wflow distributed hydrological model platform currently includes the following models: